thesephist/zerotocode/content/milestones/overview.md

 After you save your work, you can always come back to the _same version of the file_ with the URL.
 If you copy the URL to the editor itself, you can come back and continue to edit the code you've been editing.

 This is Codeframe!
-Experiment with the HTML code in the editor, and see if the preview behaves the way you expect it to.
+Experiment with the HTML code in the editor, and see if the website you see in the preview behaves the way you expect it to.
 We'll explore HTML in depth in the first milestone project.

 ## Some tips on learning to code